 •Can be trusted to make decisions that adhere to your wishes and values

 •Can be trusted to be your advocate if there are disagreements about your care

 A living will is a written, legal document that spells out medical treatments you would and would not want to be used to keep you alive, as well as other decisions such as pain management or organ donation.
-Download Baptist Health Advance Care Plan (Living Will) and Appointment of Healthcare-Agent (healthcare proxy).
+Download Baptist Health Advance Healthcare Directive

 In determining your wishes, think about your values, such as the importance to you of being independent and self-sufficient, and what you feel would make your life not worth living.
 Would you want treatment to extend life in any situation?
 Would you want treatment only if a cure is possible?

 Have discussions with your primary care doctor, your health care agent, family and friends about your personal wishes.
+You can also access important information by accessing your MyChart account (search for “Advanced Care Planning” once you are logged in).
 Resources for organizing your own thoughts and having conversations with others about medical care and end-of-life care are available through the American Bar Association, the Conversation Project and the Center for Practical Bioethics.

 You should address a number of possible end-of-life care decisions in your living will.
 Talk to your doctor if you have questions about any of these issues:

 •Resuscitation restarts the heart when it has stopped beating.
 Determine if and when you would want to be resuscitated by cardiopulmonary resuscitation (CPR) or by a device that delivers an electric shock to stimulate the heart.

 •Mechanical ventilation takes over your breathing if you’re unable to do so.
 Consider if, when and for how long you would want to be placed on a mechanical ventilator.